 Cartons are a type of packaging for food and beverage products you can purchase at the store.
 They are easy to recognize and are available in two types — shelf-stable (or aseptic) and refrigerated (gable-top).

-Shelf-stable cartons, as the name suggests, are found on store shelves and are used mostly for juice, milk, soy milk, soup and broth and wine.
-Refrigerated cartons are found in chilled sections of grocery stores and contain products like milk, juice, cream and egg substitutes.
+Shelf-stable cartons, as the name suggests, are found on store shelves and are used mostly for juice, milk, soy milk, soup, broth, and wine.
+Refrigerated cartons are found in chilled sections of grocery stores and contain products like milk, juice, cream, and egg substitutes.

-There are other products that are also called cartons – ice cream cartons and take-out cartons.
-From a recycling standing point, these are not the same as shelf-stable and refrigerated and are not included in the definition of cartons.
+There are other products that are also called cartons — ice cream cartons and take-out cartons.
+From a recycling standing point, these are not the same as shelf-stable and refrigerated carton types and are not included in the recyclable carton category.

-Paper, plastic and aluminum are the three materials layered together to make cartons.
-A typical shelf-stable carton averages 74 percent paper, 22 percent plastic and 4 percent aluminum.
+Paper, plastic, and aluminum are layered together to make cartons.
+A typical shelf-stable carton averages 74 percent paper, 22 percent plastic, and 4 percent aluminum.
 The refrigerated cartons skip the aluminum and usually stick to an 80 percent paper, 20 percent plastic combo.

 Recycling your cartons is a great way to keep unnecessary waste out of landfills, but your green contribution doesn’t stop there.
 The paper in cartons comes from a renewable resource that is responsibly replenished — trees!
 This means you are conserving energy by choosing a sustainable product package in the first place.

 On top of that, cartons require fewer natural resources to transport due to their efficient product-to-packaging ratio.
 On average, a product sold in a shelf stable carton is 94 percent product and 6 percent packaging.
 This means fuel consumption and greenhouse gas emissions are reduced since they can be shipped using fewer trucks.